-In this work, we explore the shape and dynamics of RBCs in the range of shear rates $\dot{\gamma}$ between 10 to 1500 s-1 and hematocrits between 15 up to 45% relevant for the microcirculation [8, 9].
-We correlate RBCs dynamic morphologies with blood shear-thinning measured by rheometry.
-Using microfluidics, we demonstrate that RBCs show unexpected movement characterized by rotating polylobed shapes, with no clear tank-treading of their membrane.
-Experimental results are corroborated by two different 3D simulation techniques: a continuum approach [19] based on the finite-volume method and a mesoscopic approach [20] based on the smoothed dissipative particle dynamics (SDPD) method [21].
-We discuss the implication of this work for microcirculatory flow and re-interpret the classical shear-thinning conjecture.
+In this work, we explore the shape and dynamics of RBCs in the range of shear rates $\dot{\gamma}$ between 10 and 1,500 s-1 and Hts from 5 up to 45% relevant for the microcirculation (8, 9).
+We correlate RBCs' dynamical morphologies with blood shear thinning measured by rheometry.
+Using microfluidics, we demonstrate that RBCs show unexpected dynamics characterized by rotating polylobed shapes, with no clear tank treading of their membrane.
+Experimental results are corroborated by two different 3D simulation techniques: a continuum approach (19) based on the finite-volume method and a mesoscopic approach (20) based on the smoothed dissipative particle dynamics (SDPD) method (21).
+We discuss the implication of this work for microcirculatory flow and reinterpret the classical shear-thinning conjecture.